kind2511/Countries-Dashboard-Service/README.md

   * Endpoint: http://129.241.150.113:9090/currency/
   * Documentation: http://129.241.150.113:9090/

+## How to run
-This project uses firebase as its database.
+* This project uses firebase as its database.
 This application requires that the user first goes to firestore and creates a private key for firebase.
-Once this step is completed change the name of the key to firestore_key.json.
+Once this step is completed, change the name of the key to firestore_key.json.
 This key needs to be put in the root folder of the project.
+* Then to run the project from the root of the project use "go run main.go".

 ## Endpoints